A tightly cropped photo of a woman working on a Mac in twilight

 • Are your line managers effectively engaging their remote teams?

-• Do you know what level of flexibility staff would actually like moving forward?
+• Do you know what level of flexibility staff would actually look like moving forward?

 Got a project in mind?
 Please get in touch.